mfreeborn/heliocron/README.md

   Specify the date, by default in ISO 8601 format (YYYY-MM-DD).

-* `f, --format` [default: %Y-%m-%d]
+* `-f, --format` [default: %Y-%m-%d]

   Specifiy the format of the date string passed to `--date`, using the syntax described [here](https://docs.rs/chrono/0.4.12/chrono/format/strftime/index.html) by the `chrono` crate.

 * `-l, --latitude` [default: 51.4769N]

   Specify the north/south coordinate of the location.
 If `--latitude` is passed as a command line option, `--longitude` must also be provided.

+  Latitude must be a positive number between 0.0 and 90.0, suffixed with either "N" or "S" to determine north or south.

-Can be specified in a file located at ~/.config/heliocron.toml (see [Configuration](#configuration)).
+  Can be specified in a file located at ~/.config/heliocron.toml (see [Configuration](#configuration)), although note that options provided over the command line take precedence.

 * `-o, --longitude` [default: 0.0005W]

   Specify the east/west coordinate of the location.
 If `--longitude` is passed as a command line option, `--latitude` must also be provided.

+  Longitude must be a positive number between 0.0 and 180.0, suffixed with either "E" or "W" to determine east or west.

-Can be specified in a file located at ~/.config/heliocron.toml (see [Configuration](#configuration)).
+  Can be specified in a file located at ~/.config/heliocron.toml (see [Configuration](#configuration)), although note that options provided over the command line take precedence.

 * `-t, --time-zone` [default: here and now]